Native Leadership for the U.S. Department of the Interior

 “I think it’s nice that people are thinking about me.
 And of course, if I ever had an opportunity to step up and do good work for this district, for the state of New Mexico, for our country, I would always be proud to do that,” Haaland said.

-In her first term in Congress, Haaland has held leadership positions on a number of committees, currently serving as vice chair of the Committee on Natural Resources and chair of the Subcommittee on National Parks, Forests and Public Lands.
+In her first term in Congress, Haaland has held leadership positions on a number of committees, now serving as vice chair of the Committee on Natural Resources and chair of the Subcommittee on National Parks, Forests, and Public Lands.
 She also sits on the Subcommittee for Indigenous Peoples, the House Armed Services Committee, the Subcommittee on Readiness, and the Subcommittee on Military Personnel.

 She previously worked as head of New Mexico’s Democratic Party, as tribal administrator and as an administrator for an organization providing services for adults with developmental disabilities.